What are the differences between modern and retro road bicycles?

 I have fitted premium quality race tyres on both of these bikes.
 The Colnago is fitted with modern Veloflex Master 23mm tyres.
 The Cervelo is fitted with Continental GP4000S II 25mm tyres.
 Both these tyres feature high threads per inch and provide a smooth grippy ride.
 The Continentals have amazing durability and puncture protection, the Veloflex have a much thinner tread, so I expect lower durability and less puncture protection.
 Thankfully I haven’t had a puncture on them yet.
 I bought the Veloflex because they are; 1.
 Italian and 2. have the required tan side wall!
 Interestingly Veloflex do not recommend the tyres be used on carbon rims.

 WIN for the Modern wheels based on weight and aero benefits.
 WIN for Retro wheels based on lack of road noise and lack of crosswind impact on steering.
+Return to index.

 Modern bike: dual pivot caliper brakes.
 Retro bike: single pivot caliper brakes.